 Applicants who are not US citizens are considered international applicants even if they are currently residing in or attending school in the US.

 US citizens employed overseas who file US tax returns are not considered international applicants; however, if you are a dual citizen whose native language is not English, you are still required to take the TOEFL exam.

 Yes, no matter which application method you are using, all applicants are required to submit a total of three current teacher recommendations – English, math, and foreign language.
 If you are not taking a foreign language - or if English is your foreign language - you must submit a science or history recommendation.
-Supplemental forms for the common applications can be found on the SAO and How to Apply to St. Mark's page.
+Supplemental forms for the common applications can be found on the SAO and Gateway websites and a supplement for TABS can be found on the How to Apply to St. Mark's page.

 Our Admission Officers do travel around the US and overseas to interview in the fall and winter.
 Please refer to the admission calendar to see our travel plans for fairs, receptions, and interviews.
 While we believe that a campus visit is always helpful, if you are unable to visit the campus, you may contact us to schedule a Skype interview.
 Please note, due to high demand, Skype interviews cannot be scheduled prior to the submission of your completed application including SSAT and TOEFL scores.
 Please contact our office prior to January 15 to request your interview so that we can schedule it prior to January 31.